-The MindTouch Guided Content Framework structure offers both a hierarchical structure (expanding downward and outward) and a taxonomical structure (relationship mapping).
-The hierarchy is used to organize content for navigation, while MindTouch simultaneously builds content relationships, which helps to focus search results.
+The MindTouch proprietary content framework, Guided Content Framework, offers both a hierarchical structure (expanding downward and outward) and a taxonomical structure (relationship mapping).
+The hierarchy organizes content for navigation, while MindTouch simultaneously builds content relationships to focus search results.

 Customize information architecture for your users

 The MindTouch structure is designed to adapt to your company's content and customer experience.
 There are some key things to consider when planning or modifying site structure.

 Outside-in approach: Plan your site structure from the perspective of how your users look for information.
 Their perspective may mirror your product offerings or functionality, but it may not.
 Look at direct customer feedback via ticket submission or search logs to get ideas about how your customers talk about your product.
 Consult your customer-facing teams, especially Support or Customer Success, to get additional insight.